10 Best Deeptech for December 2025

 Risk Factors

-- Supply chain vulnerabilities and component shortages.
+- Supply chain vulnerabilities in medical device manufacturing

 | Metric | Value |